Museum Closure Information:

 At this time, the Francis Land House and Lynnhaven House remain closed for restoration.
 The Lynnhaven House grounds and Lynnhaven Colonial Education Center are available for private event rentals.
 Email us at email@example.com to learn more.

-Admission remains FREE, but advanced reservations are no longer required.
-Tours will be open to the public on a first come, first served basis.
+Admission is FREE.
+Reservations are encouraged, but not required.
 Please call 757-385-5100 or email firstname.lastname@example.org if you have questions about tours.

 If you are planning to bring a tour of 10+ guests, please give us 24-48 hours advance notice by calling 757-385-5100 or emailing email@example.com.